 In May 2018, Alvopetro entered into the GSA with Bahiagás.
 The GSA provides for the sale of 5.3 mmcfpd (150,000 m3/d) on a firm basis and up to 12.4 mmcfpd (350,000 m3/d) on an interruptible basis, adjustable by Alvopetro annually.
-The natural gas price to be received under the GSA is set semi-annually (in February and August) using a trailing weighted average basket of benchmark prices including US Henry Hub and UK National Balancing Point gas prices and Brent crude oil prices, with a floor of \$5.00/mmbtu and a ceiling of \$8.50/mmbtu (both subject to United States inflation).
-The GSA has take-or-pay provisions and supply failure penalties to ensure performance by both parties.
-Firm gas deliveries under the GSA (the "Firm Start Date") will be established following receipt of all regulatory permits by both Alvopetro and Bahiagás.
-The original Firm Start Date of January 1, 2020 has been extended since neither Alvopetro or Bahiagás had the required permits by December 1, 2018.
-Despite this extension, both Alvopetro and Bahiagas have indicated it is their intention to be in a position to start natural gas deliveries in January 2020 as originally planned.
+The natural gas price to be received under the GSA is set semi-annually (in February and August) using a trailing weighted average basket of benchmark prices including US Henry Hub and UK National Balancing Point gas prices and Brent crude oil prices, with a floor and ceiling prices as of December 31, 2019 of \$5.21/mmbtu and a ceiling of \$8.86/mmbtu, respectively.
+Both the floor and ceiling prices are adjusted based on United States inflation.
+The GSA has take-or-pay provisions and ship-or-pay penalties to ensure performance by both parties with respect to firm volumes.
+Firm gas deliveries under the GSA (the "Firm Start Date") are expected to commence no later than June 27, 2020.
 The GSA allows for interruptible volumes to commence in advance of the Firm Start Date upon mutual consent by both parties.

 Alvopetro executed the Gas Treatment Agreement with Enerflex in September 2018.
-Under the terms of the Gas Treatment Agreement, Enerflex will construct, own and operate a natural gas processing facility (the "Facility") for Alvopetro and will provide all operations and maintenance of the Facility, warrantying the delivery schedule and on-stream performance of the Facility.
-Alvopetro will pay an integrated service fee of \$2.9 million over the 10-year-term of the agreement once the Facility is operational.
-Commissioning of the gas plant is contractually scheduled for January 1, 2020.
-In addition to the Facility, Alvopetro will construct an 11-kilometre pipeline from the Caburé unit facilities to the Facility.
-The pipe was ordered in 2018 and delivered to the field staging area in February 2019.
-Alvopetro also plans to tie-in the Gomo natural gas project (183-1 well) to the midstream development via an 8-kilometre transfer pipeline in 2020 following the stimulation of the 183(1) well planned for the second quarter of 2019.
+Under the terms of the Gas Treatment Agreement, Enerflex constructed and will own and operate a natural gas processing facility (the "Facility") for Alvopetro and will provide all operations and maintenance of the Facility, warrantying the delivery schedule and on-stream performance of the Facility.
+Alvopetro will pay an integrated service fee of \$2.9 million over the 10-year-term of the agreement once the Facility is operational, expected in the second quarter of 2020.
+In addition to the Facility, Alvopetro constructed an 11-kilometre pipeline from the Caburé unit facilities to the Facility.
+Construction of the pipeline was completed in January 2020 and it is now tied-in to the Caburé unit production facilities.